bcgov/BCTS-conformance-reports/README.md

 ---

-**2.5** You can use the default commit message but also write: "Delete old base report for *report_date_for_old_report*" in the extended description, then click on "Commit changes":
+**2.5** You can use the default commit message but also add in the extended description field "Delete old base report for *report_date_for_old_report*", then click on "Commit changes":

 <div style="text-align: center;">